- Gas Centrifuge Enrichment

 - Materials Transportation

-Of the more than 20,000 active source, byproduct, and special nuclear materials licenses in place in the United States, about a quarter are administered by the NRC, while the rest are administered by the 37 Agreement States.
-All licenses for a quantity of special nuclear material that could form a critical mass are administered by NRC; more than 99% of all special nuclear material is licensed by the NRC.
+In the United States, there are more than 20,000 source, byproduct, and special nuclear materials licenses.
+Approximately, a quarter of these licenses are administered by the NRC, while the rest are issued by the 37 Agreement States.
+The NRC administers all licenses for special nuclear material when the quantity of the licensed material is enough that a critical mass could form.

 The NRC's Office of Nuclear Material Safety and Safeguards (NMSS) (a) regulates activities that provide for the safe and secure production of nuclear fuel used in commercial nuclear reactors; the safe storage, transportation, and disposal of high-level radioactive waste and spent nuclear fuel; and the transportation of radioactive materials regulated under the Atomic Energy Act of 1954; and (b) develops and oversees the regulatory framework for the safe and secure use of nuclear materials; medical, industrial, and academic applications; uranium recovery activities, low-level radioactive waste sites; and the decommissioning of previously operating nuclear facilities and power plants.
 The agency's four regional offices (Region I – Northeast, Region II – Southeast, Region III – Midwest, and Region IV – West/Southwest) implement the NRC's materials program in the States for which they are responsible.
 Materials regulation is also supported by independent advice from the Advisory Committee on the Medical Uses of Isotopes.

 The NRC ensures that its materials program complies with the National Environmental Policy Act (NEPA) by conducting NEPA reviews for all major actions within the program.
 See Materials Environmental Reviews for detailed information on active reviews.